 There are as many different ways

 where mothers are still parenting in the same gentle ways they have

 for generations, the similarities are also striking.
+Nurturing

-nursing"), co-sleeping, carrying the baby in close physical
+co-sleeping, carrying the baby in close physical contact, responding

-ever believed about toilet learning.
+believed about toilet learning.
 My son, like millions of babies around

 the globe, experienced no difficulty in developing awareness and

 control of his body functions from infancy.
 We've been communicating

 What I learned, and came to call "natural infant